ssu-dmlab/DynamicTriad-pytorch/README.md

 This repository aims to implement and reproduce **DynamicTriad** using PyTorch.
 **DynamicTriad** has been proposed in the paper "Dynamic network embedding by modeling triadic closure process (AAAI 2018)", and its original implementation is [here](https://github.com/luckiezhou/DynamicTriad) implemented in TensorFlow.

-## Datasets
-We use the following datasets to reproduce the experimental results shown in the paper.

-* Academic
-* Academic_toy

-The Academic and Academic_toy datasets have been obtained by running [academic2adjlist.py](https://github.com/luckiezhou/DynamicTriad/blob/master/scripts/academic2adjlist.py) in the original repository.

 ## Usage

 You can run this project to simply type the following in your terminal: